Blue Ocean Society for Marine Conservation

 Key Takeaways

 • In 2021, HCF partnered with the Blue Ocean Society for Marine Conservation to help secure funding and support the data analysis of their microplastics sampling program.
-The goal is to publish the findings, incorporate them into their educational programs, and work with the generators of the local waste streams to help stop pollution at the source.
+The goal was to publish the findings, incorporate them into their educational programs, and work with the generators of the local waste streams to help stop pollution at the source.

 • The Blue Ocean Society is a nonprofit that specializes in research and education around marine environments.
 The organization hosts a number of conservation programs, including whale watches, beach cleanups, school programs, and the Blue Ocean Discovery Center, a hands-on educational center in Hampton Beach, NH.